Canadian Marketing Code of Ethics & Standards

 - Consistent with the definition of current customer, marketers may continue to contact those consumers or businesses that respond to direct marketing or to catalogue solicitations.

 M1.3 Pre-notification Membership Plans or Clubs: A pre-notification subscription membership plan or club is a contractual plan offered by marketers to consumers.
-Under these plans, the seller pre-notifies the member of a selection that will be sent to the member and billed for unless the member instructs the seller, in a method provided by the seller, not to provide the selection.
+Under these plans, the seller pre-notifies the member of a selection that will be sent and billed to the member and billed for unless the member instructs the seller, via a method provided by the seller, not to provide the selection.

 Advertising and promotional material for a pre-notification membership plan must clearly, comprehensibly and prominently disclose material terms before soliciting a contract from a consumer.
 Material terms include: number of selections in a 12-month period; number of days to instruct the seller not to ship; and any minimum purchase or membership term.
 A consumer must provide explicit consent to join.